danieljanderson/mintbean_hackathon/README.md

 **Tech used:** [React], HTML, CSS, JavaScript, [Twitter Bootstrap], [Node.js]

 Working as a team in different time zones we decided to split the work to maximize our efforts.
-To create a better user experience we opted to use our own svg deck of cards rather than using a web API.
-We wrote all the business logic in JavaScript, intergrated it into our React components and add a little CSS/Bootstrap to give the project some flavor.
+To create a better user experience, we opted to use our own SVG deck of cards rather than using a web API.
+We wrote all the business logic in JavaScript, integrated it into our React components and add a little CSS/Bootstrap to give the project some flavor.

 ## Optimizations

 While we were able to finish the project and blog about our journey in the time allotted there is always room for optimization.
-If we had more time we would have ...
+If we had more time, we would have ...

 ## Lessons Learned:

 The main lesson we learned from this project was the importance of over-communicating with a team.
 Since we are all in different time zones, and total strangers, we had to be very detailed regarding our progress.
-We also choose to schedule out small windows of time for daily checkins.
-Implenting trust in our team was the first thing we "**installed**".
+We also choose to schedule out small windows of time for daily check-ins.
+Implementing trust in our team was the first thing we "**installed**".

 ## Installation: